smlb/c-3po/README.md

-C-3PO - simple irc bot made in C
+C-3PO - A simple IRC bot written in C